Direct Line car insurance review

 What is Direct Line?

 Direct Line launched in 1985 with a sole product, car insurance, which could be bought over the phone.
 Since its launch, Direct Line says it has been committed to prioritising customers and it has subsequently expanded its insurance offering to include home, pet, travel and life insurance.
-Despite its extensive insurance product offering, Direct Line does not appear on insurance comparison sites as it says 'getting a car insurance quote can be complicated, so we like to keep things simple'.
+Despite its extensive insurance product offering, Direct Line does not appear on insurance comparison sites.
+It's car insurance policies are underwritten by U K Insurance Limited.

 Direct Line car insurance key features